How to prepare now for the workplace of the future

 For example, Axiom created a truly connected space when working with Cisco Meraki to design their Sydney office.
 Naturally, Cisco Webex technology was used throughout the workplace, but technology really enhanced the sense of community with tiered seating around a large screen - built for the purpose of the monthly video dial-in with San Francisco.

-Amongst new ways of working, there is a common theme - people are coming together in a more purpose-driven way than pre-COVID.
+Amongst new ways of working, there is a common theme - people are coming together in a more purpose-driven way.
 Employees aren't turning up at the office full time to send emails, do admin tasks or undertake deep work.
-The office has become a destination with a clear purpose, and the spaces within need to reflect that.
+The workplace has become a destination with a clear purpose, and the spaces within need to reflect that.

 Collaborative spaces can be designed to inspire innovation and nurture creativity.
 Break out areas encourage 'water cooler' chat and the overall design and ambience can showcase your brand to employees and clients.
-Each space in a workplace now has a clear purpose and can be designed to promote certain behaviours and feelings.
+Each space in a workplace now has a clear purpose and can be designed to promote certain behaviours and evoke positive emotions.

 For example, Axiom created a front of house showroom ‘journey for our client Axis Communications to display multiple products for clients.
 Staff are also treated to a journey of their own, featuring varied work points, focus spaces and collaboration spaces.

-"Productivity is very much supported by creating a healthier environment - people will have fewer sick days, and they will be able to rejuvenate the brain," says Annelie.
+“It's about creating an office environment that promotes physical and mental health for employees,” Xenofontos says.
+“Productivity is very much supported by creating a healthier environment - people will have fewer sick days, and they will be able to rejuvenate the brain."

-Stimulating surroundings designed with wellness in mind will encourage employees to come into the office and provide a more productive experience for them while they're there.
+Stimulating surroundings designed with wellness in mind will encourage employees to come into the workplace and provide a more productive experience for them while they're there.

 Part of the work here is determining the factors which will have a positive effect on the wellbeing of your employees.
 The best place to start?
 Asking them.
 We recently completed a project for managed services provider AC3 where workplace strategy workshops uncovered a need for more collaboration and breakout areas plus a games area and a now-much-coveted coffee station.